-Note: This complete guide on on how to create an online course is available for free as a 47-page PDF: download here your free course creation PDF.
+Note: This complete guide on how to create an online course is available for free as a 37-page PDF: right-click and download here your free course creation PDF.

-I will be sharing with you all the tips and tricks that worked for me, and all the concrete actionable steps for you to take, so that don't you don't have to fall into all the same pitfalls as I did.
+I will be sharing with you all the tips and tricks that worked for me, and also what didn't, so that you don't fall into all the same pitfalls as I did.

 So, what is the best way to create an online course?

 Follow these 10 concrete steps to create your online course, in a way that will make it easier for you to sell it once it's ready: